alice-lorenzi/Group-project/sparql.md

 <h3 style="color:#ff0000;">🔬 Keywords and Query Elements Description:</h3>

-- **PREFIX**: Declares the vocabularies (ontologies) used in the query, creating abbreviations to make the code more readable.
 - **SELECT DISTINCT**: SELECT indicates which variables to display in the final results.
 Adding DISTINCT is crucial: it tells the system to remove duplicates, returning each cultural property only once, even if it has multiple similar labels.
 - **?cp**: An arbitrary variable (likely chosen for Cultural Property) that acts as a placeholder for the IRIs of the items the system will find.
 - **a**: A highly useful SPARQL shortcut for rdf:type.
 It indicates that the ?cp element must belong to the class that follows it.